HandsomePhil/resume-review-prompt/README.md

 If no job descriptions were provided, skip this section entirely.

+Part 1C: ATS Compatibility Check

+Assess whether the resume is likely to parse correctly through applicant tracking systems.
+Many qualified candidates are filtered out before a human ever sees their resume because of formatting issues.
+Check for the following:

+- Layout: Does the resume use tables, columns, text boxes, or graphics for layout?
+These are the most common ATS failures.
+A two-column resume that looks clean to a human often gets read as scrambled text by a parser.
+If present, recommend rebuilding as a single column with left-aligned section headers.
+- Section headings: Does the resume use standard heading names that ATS systems expect (e.g., "Experience," "Education," "Skills")?
+Creative headings like "Where I've Made an Impact" or "My Toolkit" get misclassified or ignored.
+Flag any non-standard headings and suggest replacements.
+- Contact information: Is the contact info in the body of the document or in a header/footer?
+Many ATS systems skip headers and footers entirely, which means the person's name and email may not be captured.
+If contact info is in a header or footer, recommend moving it into the body.
+- File format: Is the resume a straightforward PDF, or does it appear to be generated from a design tool (Canva, InDesign, Figma) that may embed text as images?
+If the latter, recommend exporting from a text-based tool like Word or Google Docs.
+- Keyword alignment: Even without specific job postings to compare against, does the resume contain the standard terms and keywords that are common in postings for the person's target roles?
+If the person uses synonyms that a human would understand but a keyword filter would miss (e.g., "built dashboards" instead of "data visualization"), flag those and suggest adding the industry-standard terminology.

+For every ATS issue identified, provide a specific fix.
+Not "consider using a simpler format" but "your two-column layout will likely be misread by ATS.
+Rebuild the resume as a single column with left-aligned section headers."

 Part 2: LinkedIn Review

 If a LinkedIn screenshot or profile description is provided, review: